Seeing different perspectives

-Seeing things from different perspectives extends far beyond which way to vote in the EU referendum.
-When I’m coaching managers to get the best from their team or training staff in dealing with customer complaints encouraging them to see things from other people’s perspectives is such an important part of resolving difficult situations.
+Seeing things from different perspectives extends far beyond Perspex boxes.
+When I’m coaching managers to get the best from their team, or training teams to improve communication across departments, or training staff in dealing with customer complaints, encouraging them to see things from other people’s perspectives is such an important part of resolving difficult situations.

 One technique uses that of perceptual positions, which helps you imagine what difficult situations look like when viewed through others’ eyes, in other words to imagine what others perceive by imagining that you are that other person.

 This involves looking at it from 3 different perspectives